abhith/abhith.net/src/pages/blog/docker-cookbook.md

 ---
 templateKey: blog-post
 title: 'Docker: Cookbook'
-description: Some of the gotcha's related to Docker
+description: >-
+  If you are new to docker then this post might be useful.
+It contains solutions to common problems, regular use case commands and some additional resources.
 author: Abhith Rajan
 authorURL: 'https://twitter.com/abhithrajan'
 date: 2018-10-28T18:35:00.000Z
-lastModificationTime: 2019-05-08T10:00:00.000Z
+lastModificationTime: 2019-05-08T14:42:00.000Z
 image: /img/frank-mckenna-252014-unsplash.jpg
 tags:
   - docker
   - cookbook
 ---

-This article is dedicated for gotcha's I experienced during Docker development, plus some routine stuffs related to **Docker** development and some helpful external resources.
+This article is dedicated for things I experienced during Docker development, plus some routine stuffs related to **Docker** development and some helpful external resources.

 #### Table of Contents <!-- omit in toc -->